 There's plenty of hiking trails to explore at Paluma Range National Park and many locals do know about them.
 These tracks will take you on an undulating journey through rainforest terrain, through thick woodlands, and past many gorgeous waterfalls and swimming holes.
 Relax and embrace these wonderful natural landscapes.

-The Paluma Range is an offshoot of Hervey Range, and was named from HMS Paluma, an early Government survey ship.
+The Paluma Range is an offshoot of Hervey Range, and was named from HMS Paluma, an early Queensland colonial government survey ship that worked along the North Queensland coast in the 1880s and 1890s.
 The demarcation point between Hervey Range and Paluma Range is Rollingstone Gap.
 European history can be traced to the Mount Spec area back to the year 1875.

 HIGHLIGHTS OF THE AREA